-Let’s face it, human resources (HR) isn’t really the most glamorous-looking department within a company.
-After all, one of the most prominent examples of an HR professional in popular culture brings to mind the fictional struggle between Michael Scott and Toby Flenderson of The Office.
-Despite Toby’s general competence, you’re not going to hear people say they want to be like him when asked, “Why work in HR?”
+Let’s face it, human resources (HR) isn’t often perceived to be the most glamorous department within a company.
+After all, one of the most prominent examples of an HR professional in popular culture brings to mind the fictional struggle between Michael Scott and Toby Flenderson of The Office®.
+Despite Toby’s general competence for much of the show, he’s not much of an aspirational figure to point to when someone asks, “Why work in HR?”

-Luckily, the human resources field has a lot more going for it than a television character.
-To prove this, we combined government data with expert insight from HR professionals to identify some of the top reasons for working in HR.
+Fortunately, the human resources field has a lot more going for it than a television character.
+To prove this, we combined government data with expert insight from HR professionals to identify some of the top reasons why human resources is a good career.

 1. You’ll be in a position of influence